EBRSO: 3 drug dealers operating out of multiple houses arrested

 Trending News

 Williams and Knighten were arrested on a slew of drug charges.
 The sheriff's office noted that both had prior arrests.
-Treyvon Williams was also booked for similar charges.
-He told investigators that weapons at one of the homes on Byron Street were his.
+Jaelon Medford was also booked for similar charges.
+He told investigators that the weapons at one of the homes on Byron Street were his.

 More News